BrandonHT/BrandonHT/README.md

 - 👋 Hi, I’m @BrandonHT
-- 👀 I’m interested in data science, machine learning and research
+- 👀 I’m interested in data science, machine learning, computer vision and research
-- 🌱 I’m currently learning about statistics, data science processes and computer vision applications
+- 🌱 Currently enrolled into a master in data science
 - 💞️ I’m looking to collaborate on development of data science and machine learning solutions and process optimization

 <!---